cdktf/cdktf-provider-snowflake/docs/tag.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs/resources/tag#id Tag#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/tag#id Tag#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `masking_policies`<sup>Optional</sup> <a name="masking_policies" id="@cdktf/provider-snowflake.tag.Tag.Initializer.parameter.maskingPolicies"></a>

+- *Type:* typing.List[str]

+Set of masking policies for the tag.

+A tag can support one masking policy for each data type.
+If masking policies are assigned to the tag, before dropping the tag, the provider automatically unassigns them.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/tag#masking_policies Tag#masking_policies}

 ---